nolandg/meteor-crater-bunny/README.md

 Building landing pages separately from your Meteor app requires re-writing CSS, templates, scripts, etc.
 These two packages fix that by making your Meteor app land super fast, like a bunny.

+(currently only for [React](https://facebook.github.io/react/)-based apps and not well polished.
+I'm open to PRs though...)

 # What the packages do
 - Removes all unused CSS selectors, rules, and media queries (use a CSS framework without penalty!)
 - Inlines the lean CSS with the initial HTML delivery